yuhattor/copilot-patterns/contents/en/client-tips/pin-the-file-you-need.md

 ---
-name: "Pin the files you need"
+title: "Pin the files you need"
 description: "Pin files you need such as d.ts declaration files, so that you can easily find them when GitHub Copilot need them."
 category: client-tips
 authors: [yuhattor]